zweicoder/songbird/README.md

 # Songbird
 Songbird is a tool that allows users to create smart playlists in Spotify.
-Smart playlists will automatically update themselves according to certain presets / configurations / listening habits.
+Smart playlists will automatically update themselves according to certain presets / configurations / listening habits, just continue adding new songs into your library and they'll be automatically synced to your playlists when Songbird runs.

 Some examples of smart playlists:
-- Top Tracks for a time window
+- Top Tracks (based on what you have been listening recently)
 - Tracks from the 90s
 - Tracks from a certain artist
 - Tracks belonging to a certain genre